Sign In

 Saudi Arabia

-Investing government funds in AI research.
+Government investment in AI research.

 United Arab Emirates (UAE)

-Investing government funds in AI research.
+Government investment in AI research.

 France, Germany, Italy

-Oppose strict regulation of AI general-purpose models.
+Oppose strict regulation of general-purpose AI models.

-US AI Policy:
+US AI policy:

 Lack of international cooperation: